 “Greater reforms should be seen among the people who claim to be looking for the soon appearing of Christ.
 Health reform is to do among our people a work which it has not yet done.
 There are those who ought to be awake to the danger of meat eating who are still eating the flesh of animals, thus endangering the physical, mental, and spiritual health.
 Many who are now only half converted on the question of meat eating will go from God's people, to walk no more with them” (Last Day Events, p.
 82).

 Many Seventh-day Adventists want to be amused with sports idolatry than be afflicted as their records are reviewed in this antitypical Day of Atonement.
 A large class of Adventists is engaged in sports either for evangelism or for exercise.
 They have forgotten that: “Whosoever therefore will be a friend of the world is the enemy of God” (James 4:4).
 It is great error to engage in world amusements, even Olympic games, in the name of evangelism.
-“God does nothing in partnership with Satan” (Evangelism, p.
-260).
+“God does nothing in partnership with Satan” (4 Testimonies, p.
+229).
 Drinking from broken cisterns (Jeremiah 2:13), our Church is 'Christianising' sports as 'acceptable' tools to attract un-churched “who are not converted into its fellowship” (Faith I Live By, p.
 305).
 It is sad!